-Common-area amenities will include a community room for tenants and guests that will feature a full kitchen along with a flat screen TV.
-An exercise room and craft room will also be available for use to all residents.
-The location of these common-area amenities is contemplated to be in the interior courtyard of the building, next to a large, inviting patio area where residents can gather.
+Common area amenities will include a community room for tenants and guests that will feature a full kitchen along with a Flat screen TV.
+A exercise room and craft room will also be available for use by all residents.
 There will also be an on-site manager that will have a leasing office to assist residents at the property.

-There will also be a guest suite available for overnight guests of the residents.
-There will be 46 underground parking spaces with a currently expected monthly rental rate of \$35.
-A gradient of underground monthly parking rates based on CMI level can be offered if the overall operational budget provides a DCR ratio above 1.20.
-Additionally, there are 25 surface parking spaces and six one-car garages attached to the six townhouse apartments.
-Since this development is a majority senior development with only six three-bedroom townhouses that are non-age restricted, no year-round indoor play space will be provided for children.
+There will be 58 underground parking spaces with a currently expected monthly rental rate of \$35.
+A gradient of underground parking monthly rental rates based on CMI level can be offered if the overall operational budget provides a DCR ratio above 1.20.
+Additionally there are 44 surface parking spaces available that provides a 1.44 (stalls/unit) parking ratio.
+Since this development is a 55+ senior development a year-round indoor play space for children was not included in the building design.

-43. Describe the interior apartment amenities, including plans for internet service (and cost to tenants, if any) and a nonsmoking indoor environment throughout the building.
+43. Describe the interior apartment amenities, including plans for internet service (and cost to tenants, if any) and a non-smoking indoor environment throughout the building.

 75% of the apartments will feature vinyl plank flooring in the kitchen, dining area, and living room, with carpet in the bedrooms.
 25% of the apartments will feature vinyl plank flooring in the kitchen area and carpeting in the dining area, living room, and bedrooms.
 Each apartment will have its own washer and dryer.
 All apartments will include a stainless steel refrigerator, dishwasher, range, and microwave.
 The building will offer free basic Internet for all residents.
-Both buildings will be designated "No Smoking" buildings/apartments.
+The building will be designated a "No Smoking" building/apartments.
 There will be no difference between the LIHTC apartments and the market-rate apartments.